Things To Do

 • Bluff Trail to Sunset Rock gives you a beautiful tour of Lookout Mountain and likely some of the most scenic views in Chattanooga.

 • Raccoon Mountain Caverns is a geological wonder.
-With over 5.5 mile of underground wonders, this cave is a treasure trove of natural formations.
+With over 5.5 mile of underground exploration this cave is a treasure trove of natural formations.

 Can't Miss Attractions